ebaauw/homebridge-zp/README.md

 Like the *Sonos* service, the type of the *Speakers* service can be changed in `config.json` from the default `Switch`.

 ### Command-Line Tool
-Homebridge ZP comes with the `zp` command-line tool to interact with your Sonos Zone Players from the command line.
+Homebridge ZP includes a command-line tool, `zp`, to interact with your Sonos Zone Players from the command line.
 It takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.

 ### Installation